tylim88/Create-Prisma-App/README.md

 1. in ./config.test.env, change the value of PSQL_HOST to some database of third party(aws or heroku)
 2. Run this in console: npm run test-setup

-note that test-start, test-deploy and test-schema doesn't work outside the of the container(remember unlike dev environment, node is running in container)
+note that test-start, test-deploy and test-schema automatically run in container and doesn't work outside the of the container(remember unlike dev environment, node is running in container)

 ### prod environment quick start: